ArashPartow/exprtk/readme.txt

    ....

    // Third derivative of expression where value of x = 12.3 using a
-   // reference to x variable
-   x = T(12.3);
+   // reference to the x variable x = T(12.3);
    T derivative1 = exprtk::third_derivative(expression,x);

    // Third derivative of expression where value of x = 45.6 using
-   // name of x variable
+   // name of the x variable
    x = T(45.6);
    T derivative2 = exprtk::third_derivative(expression, "x");

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[24 - BENCHMARKING]
+[SECTION 24 - BENCHMARKING]
 As part of the ExprTk package there is an expression benchmark utility
 named 'exprtk_benchmark'.
 The utility attempts to determine expression
 evaluation  speed (or  rate of  evaluations -  evals  per  second), by